From Ellipsoids to Midair Control of Dynamic Hitches: Control

 To maintain the positiveness of the tension, the achievable hitch acceleration should render the RHS of~\eqref{eq:rearrange-mass-acceleration-hitch} inside the cone enclosed by rays $\boldsymbol{\hat{r}}_1, \boldsymbol{\hat{r}}_2, \boldsymbol{\hat{r}}_3, \boldsymbol{\hat{r}}_4$.
 Moreover, since $t_1 = t_2, t_3 = t_4$, the achievable hitch acceleration is such that the RHS of~\eqref{eq:rearrange-mass-acceleration-hitch} lies in the planar cone spanned by $\boldsymbol{n}_{12}$ and $\boldsymbol{n}_{34}$.
 In the spatial scenario, $n = 3$, it means the feasible acceleration of the hitch is limited in a plane.
 Moreover, when the normal vectors of the two ellipsoids are colinear, i.e., $\boldsymbol{n}_{12}\times\boldsymbol{n}_{34} = \boldsymbol{0}$, the cables' tension cannot contribute to the force in the direction tangential to both ellipsoids, which reduces further the dimension of the feasible hitch acceleration.
 Fig.~\ref{fig:singular-Bp} shows the plot of the second smallest singular value of $\boldsymbol{B_p}$ as $\|\boldsymbol{n}_{12}\times\boldsymbol{n}_{34}\|$ changes in 3D while we maintain both normal vectors a magnitude of $\sqrt{2}$.
 Note that the smallest singular value of $\boldsymbol{B_p}$ is always $0$ in 3D as two vectors spans at most a plane.

-Although the hitch motion is directly affected by the cable tension, it is fundamentally affected by the robot position via the kinematic constraint in~\eqref{eq:pinandstring}.
-We study the smallest singular values of the entire nonzero block of the input matrix $\boldsymbol{B}_{nonzero}$ in~\ref{fig:singular-Bnonzero} and find that it is always larger than $1$ despite the dimension $n$, meaning that we can always drive the system so that the robot and the hitch achieves desired acceleration together, thus overcoming the infeasible hitch motion problem.
+Although the hitch motion is directly affected by the cable tension, it is fundamentally affected by the robot position, constrained by~\eqref{eq:pinandstring}.
+We study the smallest singular values of the entire nonzero block of the input matrix $\boldsymbol{B}_{nonzero}$ in~\ref{fig:singular-Bnonzero} and find that it is always larger than $1$ regardless of~$n$, meaning that we can always drive the system so that the robot and the hitch achieves desired acceleration together, thus overcoming the infeasible hitch motion problem.

 }